2023 Indonesian Basketball League

-The 2023 Indonesian Basketball League (or IBL Tokopedia for sponsorship reasons) is the eighth season of the Indonesian top domestic basketball league since the re-branding by Starting5.
+The 2023 Indonesian Basketball League (known as IBL Tokopedia for sponsorship reasons) was the eighth season of the Indonesian top domestic basketball league, the Indonesian Basketball League, since the re-branding by Starting5.
 This season marked the 20th Anniversary of the IBL indonesia since its establishment in 2003.

 From 2023, the divisions were abolished and therefore, each team has two matches against each other with a total of 30 games per team (240 season games).
 The playoff teams will be selected from the top 8 and the format is home and away.
 The preseason IBL Indonesia Cup returned in November after three year hiatus and Pelita Jaya Bakrie won the cup beating Satria Muda Pertamina.
 After playing 30 games for this season, Prawira Bandung finished top of the table and they faced the number eight, Borneo in the quarter final.
 They won the Finals after beating Pelita Jaya Bakrie 2-0 in home-away clashes.
 M. Fahdani Guntara won the Finals MVP after powering Prawira Bandung to the Finals with PPG of 15.5, RPG 8.0, APG 1.0.